DSR-RHIT/me447-visualizing-data/cm/cm301-report-display-reqts.md

 ## D4 injuries or fatalities

-The data must convey information about human injury or fatality (similar to the data in *Cruel Pies*).
+The data must convey information about human injury or fatality similar to the data in *Cruel Pies* (Dragga and Voss, [2001](#ref-Dragga+Voss:2001)).
 Consult with me on your data selection—the graph type depends on the data.
-The two graph types shown are the most commonly encountered.
+Finding a “cruel pie” in a publication and redesigning it is an acceptable submission.

+If you redesign a published graph, include the original in your portfolio and discuss its shortcomings in your critique.
+The redesigned graphs are often dot plots or line graphs (especially for time series).

+Data requirements

+  - Minimum 10 observations
+  - One quantitative variable conveying information about human injury or fatality
+  - One or two categorical variables, one of which can be time (time series)
+  - If you display a time series, consider whether or not the data should be normalized.
+For example, graphing injuries per capita may be more truthful than graphing the raw number of injuries.

 Dot plot example
 Line graph example